devsalvi/ChannelProcessingSystem/README.md

 # ChannelProcessingSystem

 ChannelProcessingSystem is a Java-based project designed to process and analyze channel data.
-This project includes various functions to read, write, and process channel data, as well as calculate metrics.
+This project includes functions to read, write, and process channel data, as well as calculate metrics.

 ## Table of Contents